TabTabGo/jhipster-dotnetcore/docs/Features/cqrs.md

 ├── Namespace.Crosscutting
 ├── Namespace.Domain
 ├── Namespace.Domain.Services
-├── Namespace.Dto
+├── Namespace.ViewModel
 ├── Namespace.Infrastructure
 ```

 ## Create your own Queries or Commands

 In order to create your own commands and/or queries you have to create two classes :

 -   A command/query
 -   An handler for it

 For instance, let's create a query `MyEntityGetQuery.cs`: